alinex/node-codedoc/README.md

 Which files to use firstly depends on the selection of the input folder and the filter conditions.
-These filter conditions can be set indirectly using the `.docignore` or `.gitignore` files.
+These filter conditions can be set indirectly using the `.docignore` or `.gitignore` files or be given in the API.

 All files matching this conditions will be **analyzed**.
 Depending if you generate the normal view or the developer view document elements are extracted.
-If something is found a report will be generated containing the documentation in markdown format and the page list and symbols table are filled up, too.
+Therefore the predefined language syntax is used.
+If some document parts are found a report will be generated containing the documentation in markdown format and the page list and symbols table are filled up, too.

-The **transformation** will use the template to make html reports.
+The **transformation** will use the user definable template to make html reports.
 A table of contents will be build out of the pages list and inline `@link` tags will be replaced using the symbol table if possible.
 An index will also be created redirecting to the first page of documentation.
+Each html page will be standalone with all neccessary javascript, css and svg included.
+Only resources which are coming through the template (some CDN resources in the default) and the images you added as relative links are linked.

 Resources like images, html or stylesheets will be **copied** directly to the output folder.
 Because you may refer to them directly from your documentation.